14 Top-Rated Beaches in Maui

 Mokapu is a beautiful, wide, curving beach with warm, light-blue water.
 It's a beach park, so there are lifeguards and basic facilities.
 Both beaches have parking lots: park at Keawakapu Beach (the next beach) if they're full.

 The Residence Inn by Marriott Maui Wailea is about five minutes' drive from Mokapu Beach.
 The all-suite hotel has studio, one-, and two-bedroom suites, each with a full-size, fully equipped kitchen.
+There's a free hot breakfast and free Wi-Fi.

 6. Kapalua Beach